 5. Growth Mindset - You have awareness for where you want to grow and what you want to learn

-• You may only sell things that you own the full rights to, which means that fan art is not allowed.
+You may only sell things that you own the full rights to, which means that fan art is not allowed.
+We have the right to refuse any works that are offensive, overly sexual, or hurtful to others.

-guidance for but which you must ultimately answer for yourself.
+This is an important personal and professional question which we can provide you guidance for but which you must ultimately answer for yourself.
 Start by figuring out how much each piece costs to make and what profit you want to make per unit.
-Do research and consult your colleagues regarding the suggested value of your work.
+Do research and consult your peers regarding the suggested value of your work.

 The Art Market is an application-based program that offers students a chance to develop and apply their business skills in a low-stakes environment and make money while learning!
 This is not just about vend, it’s an experiential learning opportunity that builds skills, community, and confidence.